deepstreamIO/deepstream.io-website/content/tutorials/20-core/80-listening/index.md

 2. You run the client which will subscribe to berlin's weather using `weather/germany/berlin`
 3. Since, this event matches with what the data provider has been listening to, the `onMatch` callback function would be called
 4. Inside the `onMatch` function, since the client has subscribed to the event, the data provider would accept the request and start emitting the event every two seconds
-5. However, as soon as the client unsubscribes from the event (which here is after a timeout of 10 seconds), the else condition of `isSubscribed` is handled in the `onMatch` function, where we just stop emitting the event.
+5. However, as soon as the client unsubscribes from the event (which here is after a timeout of 10 seconds), the `onStop` callback in the `onMatch` function is called and we just stop emitting the event.

 ### Listening with records